bernardoazevedo/bernardoazevedo.com.br/README.md

-# Blog
+# bernardoazevedo.com.br

 ## What is this?
-This is a blog that I made for me.

-## Why?
-To post my obsidian permanent notes.
+This is my personal website, to use as my resume and post my notes that I find usefull.

 ## I want to:
-- [x] Post my obsidian notes here.
+- [x] Post my notes here.
 - [x] Build a platform that I can also use on my resume.

 ## To do: